devonfw-sample/devon4j-opentelemetry/README.md

 ![Opentelemetry_Arch](https://user-images.githubusercontent.com/63033584/122336500-993f4980-cf5a-11eb-9d03-1355ab099734.png)

-The collector can be spinned up by using a simple command
+The collector can be spinned up by using a simple command from the parent directory once you clone this repository.
 ```
 docker-compose up
 ```